uploadcare/meteor-uploadcare-widget/README.md

 Set your [public key](https://uploadcare.com/documentation/keys/).

-You can use Meteor application settings for set public key.
+You can use [Meteor application settings](https://guide.meteor.com/deployment.html#environment) for set the public key.

-Add `uploadcare` object to `public` part of settings.
+Add `uploadcare` to settings under a special key called `public`, it will be available on the client.

-`settings.json` file:
+For example, `settings.json` file:

 ```json
 {